36wish/magic-clipboard/README.md

   - `pattern`: A regex pattern to check in the existing file or line.
   - `scope`: Either "file" or "line", determining where to check the condition.

-## Development

-This extension is written in JavaScript.
-To set up the development environment:

-1. Clone the repository
-2. Run `npm install` to install dependencies
-3. Open the project in VSCode
-4. Press F5 to run the extension in debug mode